This is a list of schools and programs that focus on the most affordable accelerated Online Masters In Journalism.

 10. University of Nebraska-Lincoln

-The University of Nebraska Lincoln’s College of Journalism & Mass Communications offers a Master of Arts degree program (MA) in Professional Journalism that is one of the leading and most innovative online Masters in Journalism degree programs in Nebraska.
+The University of Nebraska Lincoln’s College of Journalism & Mass Communications offers a Master of Arts degree program (MA) in Professional Journalism that is one of the leading and most innovative online Journalism Masters programs in Nebraska.
 The University of Nebraska’s Masters in Journalism online degree program mandates degree candidates to complete 36 graduate semester units, which includes a six-credit professional project that is completed over the last two semesters of the program.
-The featured coursework for UM’s online journalism master’s degree program includes ethics and issues in mass communication, entrepreneurial journalism, and multi-platform journalism, to name a few.
+The featured coursework for UM’s online journalism masters degree program includes ethics and issues in mass communication, entrepreneurial journalism, and multi-platform journalism, to name a few.

 Highlight: The University of Nebraska at Lincoln’s athletes have won five national titles in volleyball.